frontity/docs/docs/contributing/code-contribution-guide.md

 **9. Commit and push to your fork:**

-Again, we recommend you to use a Git Graphical User Interface like GitKraken, but it can also be done in the console if wanted.
+Again, we recommend you to use a Git Graphical User Interface like GitKraken, but it can also be done from the command line if you want.

 **10. Open a Pull Request**

-At this point, your fork should be ready to be merged to Frontity, so you can open a Pull Request and we will review it.
+At this point, your fork should be ready to be merged to Frontity, so you can open a Pull Request (PR) and we can review it.
 Make sure to select a descriptive name and follow the template.

-For opening one you have to go to [Frontity's pull requests](https://github.com/frontity/frontity/compare) page and select **compare across forks.**
+For opening a PR you have to go to [Frontity's pull requests](https://github.com/frontity/frontity/compare) page and select **compare across forks.**

 ![](../.gitbook/assets/compare_-_frontity_frontity%20%284%29.png)